open-edge-insights/eii-azure-bridge/README.md

 page of the Azure documentation.

-4. Make sure to run the `iotedgedev genconfig -f <manifest-template>` command for the changes to be applied to the actual deployment manifest.
+4. Make sure to run the `iotedgedev genconfig -f example.template.json` command for the changes to be applied to the actual deployment manifest: `./config/example.amd64.json`/

+   Please follow [Step 4 - Deployment](#step-4-deployment) step to deploy the azure modules.

-   When you run the Azure Bridge where it is configured to save the images into an Azure Blob Storage instance, you should see the images by running the following command:
+   One should see the images by running the following command:

     ```sh
     sudo ls -l /opt/intel/eii/data/azure-blob-storage/BlockBlob/